AlexJReid/blog/content/posts/local-api/index.md

 **This is a great example of using resolvers and routers to to _patch_ a service at the resource level.** We can apply the _strangler pattern_ to older services, by gradually overriding resources and pointing them to a new implementation, while sending _everything else_ to the old implementation.

-These mechanics can be applied to a blue-green or canary deploy, where traffic is routed between different deployed versions of a service.
+The same mechanics can be applied to a blue-green or canary deploy, where traffic is routed between different deployed versions of a service.
 This arrangement could be for a few minutes during a deployment, or for several months as part of a longer running migration project.

 ## LAN gossip and slow networks
 Consul agents are designed to run in close proximity on the same low latency network.
 This is clearly not the case if an engineer is working from home or a train.

 ### Remote Consul agent
-An alternative approach is to provision a remote Consul agent on-demand that the local Envoy connects to.
+An alternative approach is to provision a remote Consul agent.

 For this to work, a minor adjustment is made to the service registration.